NASMM University Bookstore

 NASMM University's "Estimating Essentials for Senior Move Managers" will assist you in developing an estimating technique that works for you and your clients.
 Nothing affects your bottom line more directly than that all-important initial estimate.

-Faculty: Beth Warren, founder of Welcome Home Relocation, Inc. in Bellaire, FL, has been providing senior move management services for over a decade.
+Faculty: Beth Warren, founder of Redefined Living, Inc. in Clearwater, FL, has been providing senior move management services for over a decade.
 Instrumental in the development of the senior move management industry, Beth served on NASMM's Board of Directors as NASMM's Treasurer.
-Beth and her staff have conducted hundreds of moves over the past 13 years and she brings her solid background and seasoned perspective to this special training.
+Beth and her staff have conducted hundreds of moves over the past 15 years and she brings her solid background and seasoned perspective to this special training.

 Landing the Big Gig: Proven Strategies for Large-Scale MovesCoordinating one person's move is complicated enough.
 How do you plan and implement 100 concurrent moves?
 Whether fire, natural disaster or planned renovations is the reason, moving large numbers of residents from one location to another is often required by senior living communities.
 What if they call you for assistance?
 What are the intricacies of securing and executing these large-scale move jobs?